android/user-interface-samples/AppWidget/README.md

 - **Dynamic coloring**

-  In API level 31, the colors of your widget will be dynamically determined by the system colors.
+  In API level 31, the colors of your widget are dynamically determined by the system colors.
-  You should use the system's default theme in order to apply the dynamic coloring (`Theme.DeviceDefault` and `Theme.DeviceDefault.DayNight` for v31. into account).
+  You should use the system's default theme in order to apply the dynamic coloring (`Theme.DeviceDefault` and `Theme.DeviceDefault.DayNight` for v31).

   [`values/themes.xml`](app/src/main/res/values/themes.xml\#L32)
   ```xml